Karaikal: Geography

-Forming a part of the fertile Cauvery delta, the region is completely covered by the distributaries of Cauveri.
+Forming a part of the fertile Kaveri delta, the region is completely covered by the distributaries of Cauvery.
 Covered completely by a thick mantle of alluvium of variable thickness, the lie of the region is flat having a gentle slope towards the Bay of Bengal in the east.
 It is limited on the north by the Nandalar and on the south-east by the Vettar.
-The group of rocks known as Cuddalore formations is met with in the area contiguous to Karaikal region in Nagappattinam District.
+The group of rocks known as Cuddalore formations is met with in the area contiguous to Karaikal region in Nagapattinam district.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (As).

 Governance

 The District Collector is the official representative to the Lieutenant Governor and Chief Co-ordinator and Liaison Officer to all Government departments of Karaikal district.
 District Collectorate, Karaikal is the functional headquarters of Karaikal District.